 Malvasia

 Excellent brunch and wonderful coffee with some of the best views in the city.
-You can sit right on a canal.
+It is located directly on a gorgeous canal.
 Absolute stunner of a location.
 Cool vibe inside as well.

 Ristorante Odeon alla Colonna